jamliqr/jamliquor/README.md

 **JamLiquor** is a purpose-driven, cleanroom **JAM Protocol implementation**, engineered from scratch in Rust.
 It is designed to:

-- ✅ **Conform to JAM’s execution model** and participate in the JAM ecosystem
+- ✅ **Conform to JAM's execution model** and participate in the JAM ecosystem
 - ✅ **Run on edge hardware** like Milk-V Duo and Raspberry Pi Zero 2 W
 - ✅ **Support modular innovation**, including AI inference and PQ cryptography

 JamLiquor is not a fork.
-It’s not a derivative.
+It's not a derivative.
 It is a **JAM-native node with radical modularity**.

 ---